chastep/sudoku_solver/README.md

 Breathe: we know this is the hardest challenge you've hit yet.
 When in doubt, take a step back and reflect on how you or someone else plays Sudoku and don't get "stuck" in the code.

-Your goal here is to learn how to model a relatively complex real-world system &mdash; a person solving Sudoku.
+Your goal here is to learn how to model a relatively complex real-world system—a person solving Sudoku.
 You'll learn the importance of well-encapsulated code and use some basic object-oriented design.

 ## Objectives